Easy Biscuits

-Easy Biscuits are buttery, deliciously flaky, and SO simple!
+Easy homemade biscuits are buttery, deliciously flaky, and SO simple!
 They make the perfect side dish for any meal.

-Easy Biscuits are perfect for breakfast, lunch or dinner!
+Homemade biscuits are perfect for breakfast, lunch, or dinner!
 Bake them for a meal, like Biscuits and Gravy, or simply use the dough for Biscuit Donuts or Biscuit Egg Casserole.

 Soft + Flaky!

-Homemade Biscuits might be my biggest weakness.
-Is there anything more tempting then a warm, flaky biscuit right out of the oven?
+Homemade biscuits might be my biggest weakness.
+Is there anything more tempting than a warm, flaky biscuit right out of the oven?

 Topped with a little butter and a little jam?
 Or honey?
 It’s definitely one of our favorite bread-type recipes to make.